 What are you chances for admission to Northwestern University?
 Register now to find out!

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Northwestern University 1L section size is 18% smaller than law schools in Illinois and 22% smaller than all Private law schools.
+Northwestern University 1L section size is 32% larger than law schools in Illinois and 40% larger than all PRIVATE law schools.